Rajat1206/image-arithmetic/README.md

 # image-arithmetic
-Code to perform arithmetic on images
+Code to perform arithmetic operation on images